 Condoms are available at the FeedUPantry and through our latest initiative: Pleasure Pack Delivery Service.
 Visit our Safe(r) Sex webpage here for more information.

-We have two convenient locations on campus.
-Feel free to stop by or call us if you have any questions or comments!
+Our Victim Survivor Advocate and Health Prevention Education offices are conveniently located on campus.
+Feel free to stop by or call us between 8am - 5pm, Monday - Friday if you have any questions or comments!
 You can also contact us by email.

 WE'RE HERE TO HELP

 We provide a number of resources and services for the campus community including workshops and trainings, Victim-Survivor advocacy services, STI/HIV testing, student involvement opportunities and more.